ps3120/BD-JB-1250/README.md

 ### 7. Adding AIO fixes to Lapse.iso
 The AIO fixes resolve black screen and save data corruption issues in certain games.
-**This is only needed for 1.00, 1.1 and 1.1b** as of 1.2 the fixes are included in the ISO.
+**This is only needed for Lapse 1.0, 1.1 and 1.1b** as of 1.2 the fixes are included in the ISO.
 Do not use any other AIO related fix or plugins with this.
 1. Load payload.bin (goldhen or ps4-hen) normally from USB.
 2. Send "[aiofix_network.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_network.elf)" to HEN's BinLoader using network after HEN is initialized.